-Hospitals that train residents receive additional operating and capital IPPS payments to offset the additional (indirect) costs of patient care associated with resident training.
-These indirect medical education (IME) payments are calculated as a percentage add-on to geographic-and case-mix-adjusted base rates.
+Hospitals that train residents receive additional operating and capital IPPS payments to offset the additional (indirect) costs of patient care associated with resident training that are not otherwise accounted for under the IPPS.
+These indirect medical education (IME) payments are calculated as a percentage add-on to geographic- and case-mixadjusted base rates.
 The size of the IME percentage add-on depends on the hospital's teaching intensity, defined as the hospital's allowed number of residents per inpatient bed (for operating IME) or allowed residents per average daily inpatient census (for capital IME).

 Disproportionate share and uncompensated care payments Hospitals that treat a disproportionate share (DSH) of certain low-income patients receive additional operating and capital payments intended to offset the financial effects of treating these patients.
 DSH payments are calculated as a percentage add-on to geographic- and case-mix-adjusted base rates.
 The size of the DSH percentage add-on depends on the hospital's lowincome patient share, defined as the sum of the proportion of its Medicare inpatient days provided to patients eligible for Supplemental Security Income benefits and the proportion of its total acute inpatient days furnished to Medicaid patients.
-Any hospital with a low-income share exceeding 15 percent is eligible to receive operating DSH payments based on a complex formula, which caps the operating DSH percentage add-on at 12 percent for most small or rural hospitals.
+Any hospital with a low-income share exceeding 15 percent is eligible to receive operating DSH payments.
 (To be eligible for capital DSH payments, hospitals must also be urban and have 100 or more beds.)

-Pursuant to a provision in the Affordable Care Act of 2010 (ACA), beginning in 2014, each eligible hospital receives (1) a reduced operating DSH payment and (2) an uncompensated care payment.
-Under the revised operating DSH payment equation, hospitals receive 25 percent of the DSH funds they would have received under prior law.
-Second, each hospital receives uncompensated care payments equal to its share of a fixed pool of dollars defined as 75 percent of estimated aggregate operating DSH payments under the prior-law DSH formula multiplied by the national uninsured rate as a percentage of the uninsured rate in 2013.
-This is referred to as the uncompensated care pool.
-In fiscal year 2021, the uncompensated care pool will be \$8.3 billion dollars and allocated to DSH hospitals based on their share of reported uncompensated care costs in 2017 relative to all other hospitals receiving DSH payments.
-(Capital DSH payments are based completely on the prior-law DSH formula and do not include a component based on uncompensated care.)
+In addition, each DSH hospital receives uncompensated care payments from a fixed pool of dollars referred to as the uncompensated care pool.
+In fiscal year 2022, the uncompensated care pool is \$7.2 billion dollars and is allocated to DSH hospitals based on their share of reported uncompensated care costs in 2018 relative to all other hospitals receiving DSH payments.
+(Capital DSH payments are based on a prior-law DSH formula and do not include a component based on uncompensated care.)

-Transfer policy To counter providers' financial incentives to reduce their inpatient costs by moving some services to another setting, Medicare reduces MS-DRG payments when patients have a length of stay at least one day less than the geometric mean length of stay for the MS-DRG and:
+Transfer policy To counter hospitals' financial incentives to reduce their inpatient costs by moving some services to another setting, Medicare reduces MS-DRG payments when patients have a length of stay at least one day less than the geometric mean length of stay for the MS-DRG and:

-- are either transferred to another hospital covered by the IPPS or designated as a critical access hospital, or - for certain DRGs, discharged to a postacute care setting.7
+- are either transferred to another hospital covered by the IPPS or designated as a critical access hospital, or - for certain DRGs, discharged to a postacute care setting.

-Under this policy, transferring facilities are paid a per diem rate rather than the full MS-DRG payment.
-Generally, hospitals receive twice the per diem rate for the first day and the per diem rate for each additional day.8
+Under this policy, transferring hospitals are paid a per diem rate rather than the full MS-DRG payment.
+Generally, hospitals receive twice the per diem rate for the first day and the per diem rate for each additional day.

 New technology payments Hospitals with cases treated using certain new and expensive technologies receive add-on payments to offset the costs of these new technologies.
-CMS evaluates applications for new technology add-on payments (NTAP) submitted by technology firms and others based on criteria of newness, substantial clinical improvement, and the cost of the technology exceeding MS-DRG-specific thresholds.
-For cases involving eligible new technologies, NTAPs are generally set at 65 percent of the lesser of (1) the costs of the new technologies or (2) the amount by which the costs of the case exceed the otherwise applicable IPPS operating payment (including IME and DSH).
+CMS evaluates applications for new technology add-on payments (NTAP) submitted by technology firms and others based on criteria of newness, substantial clinical improvement, and the cost of the technology exceeding MS-DRG-specific thresholds.7 For cases involving eligible new technologies, NTAPs are generally set at 65 percent (or 75 percent for certain technologies) of the lesser of (1) the costs of the new technologies or (2) the amount by which the costs of the case exceed the otherwise applicable IPPS operating payment (including IME and DSH).8